j464kim/Yechef_back/readme.md

 ```

 - Go to `~/Homestead` folder and run `vagrant up` to start the virtual machine and run `vagrant ssh` to ssh into it.
+- If you can't find the project folder when you ssh into it, try to run `vagrant provision` and `vagrant halt` to shutdown vm, and repeat the above step.

 ## Project Setup